toamitkumar/blog-post/content/post/2022-02-02-devops-operations-in-bank.md

 - time and duration for the incident
 - customer impact
 - services and infra components impacted
-- root cause (and tag the issue with the associated taxonomy: database, )
+- the root cause (and tag the issue with the associated taxonomy: database, integration - internal or external, error codes, timeouts, )
 - fix (short-term and long-term).
-All long-term fixes goes into the backlog and progress tracked
+All long-term fixes go into the backlog and progress tracked
-- chronology of events & actions happened during the period
+- chronology of events & actions then happened during the period
 - participants

 It is important to have sharing sessions of the issues and build a culture of learning.
 Google describes this as {{< link_target_blank href="https://sre.google/workbook/postmortem-culture/" title="Postmortem" >}} sessions.
-In short it is:
+In short, it is:

 > a learning session that discusses the chronological order of actions taken during the incident